Healthy Harbor Community Initiatives

 American Cancer Society

-American Cancer Society will use these funds to establish medical and cancer related care in San Pedro and Wilmington to improve access by building on partnerships.
+Grant Purpose: American Cancer Society will use these funds to establish medical and cancer related care in San Pedro and Wilmington to improve access by building on partnerships.
 These partnerships will ensure that those with abnormal screening results will receive timely follow-up and treatment.

 Serving: Low income households and medically vulnerable individuals within San Pedro and Wilmington.